svamak/connect-four/README.md

 * Register/Login to http://github.com
 * Create a fork of this repository
-* To commit your work simply create a Pull request
+* To commit your work: simply create a Pull request

 # Build status